Western Fox Snake (Pantherophis ramspotti)

 Alternate names: Western Foxsnake

 by Jeff LeClere

 This snake occupies more moist habitats than other large Iowa snakes.
-Woodland and woodland edges, prairies, lowland meadows, and rocky outcroppings near rivers provide food, shelter, and overwintering sites for fox snakes.
+Woodland and woodland edges, prairies, lowland meadows, and rocky outcroppings near rivers provide food, shelter, and overwintering sites for western fox snakes.
 They are especially common in river and stream valleys.
-Fox snakes adapt more readily to human habitations and habitat disturbance.
+Western fox snakes adapt more readily to human habitations and habitat disturbance.
 Often, they are found well within the city limits of even the largest Iowa cities.
-Ironically, some city ordinances may ban the keeping of constricting snakes under their dangerous animal law, even though the fox snake, a constrictor, is found there naturally!
+Ironically, some city ordinances may ban the keeping of constricting snakes under their dangerous animal law, even though the western fox snake, a constrictor, is found there naturally!

-Fox snakes are valuable consumers of rodents, which make up the bulk of their diet.
+Western fox snakes are valuable consumers of rodents, which make up the bulk of their diet.
 This snake belongs to the rat snake group and is a powerful constrictor.
-Young fox snakes may feed on frogs or young mice (Oldfield and Moriarty, 1994).
+Young western fox snakes may feed on frogs or young mice (Oldfield and Moriarty, 1994).
 Adults have been known to eat birds and their eggs (Vogt, 1981).
-I found a large female crossing the road in LeSuer County, MN at dusk with bird feathers hanging from the corners of her mouth and a large lump in her stomach.
+I found a large female crossing the road in Le Sueur County, Minnesota at dusk with bird feathers hanging from the corners of her mouth and a large lump in her stomach.